vinifen/prism-studio/README.md

 ## 📱 About the App

-Prism Studio is a comprehensive e-commerce mobile application specialized in art supplies, designed to provide artists and creative professionals with a seamless shopping experience.
-The platform aims to be the go-to mobile destination for purchasing high-quality art materials, from basic supplies to professional-grade equipment.
+Prism Studio is an e-commerce mobile app for art supplies that I'm building to improve my React Native skills and create something cool!
+The idea is to make a simple and fun platform where artists can browse and buy art materials.

-The backend API is already fully developed and tested, providing a robust foundation for the mobile application.
-The current focus is on developing a React Native mobile application that will consume the existing API services.
+For the backend, I'm using my [MarketCore API](https://github.com/vinifen/marketcore-api) project, which is a standard e-commerce API.
+Now I'm focusing on building the React Native mobile app that will connect to this API.

 ### 🔧 Core Functionalities